jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 | [GitHub](https://github.com/jan-nie/dhbw-framgang)                  | 06.10.2022 | Framgång Team             |

 ### 1.5 Overview
-This document deals with the representation of our architecture, goals and constraints.
-Other important points are logical, deployment, implementation and data views.
+This software architecture document is divided into 11 chapters and provides information about the architecture, goals and constraints, among other things.
+Other important points are logical view, deployment, implementation and data views.

 ## 2. Architectural Representation
-The implementation of this project usees the MVC Pattern (Spring).
+The implementation of this project uses the MVC Pattern.
-As a result, the model (data model, domain-specific classes), view (user interface), and controller (which manages the application) are distinct.
+As a result, the model (data model), view (user interface), and controller (which manages the application) are distinct.
 The following image illustrates the MVC pattern: <br>
 ![OUCD](./MVC_MVP.png)<br>
 Source: https://www.techyourchance.com/wp-content/uploads/2015/06/MVC_MVP.png